1363V4/le.guide/_posts/2024-09-02-future_trip.md

 menu, price, opening hours.

-perplexity can fetch from all these data sources at once, and adds some nice ux/ui on top: here is their map feature, showcasing hidden gems around you.
+perplexity can fetch from all these data sources at once, and adds some nice ux/ui on top. here is their map feature, showcasing hidden gems around you:

 ![perp](/img/exa/perp.png)

-in all this, exa needs to be at least on par.
+in all this, exa needs to be **at least on par**.

 ---